 Summary

 To notify Amazon of a bereavement, email bereavement-support@amazon.co.uk with the death certificate, your photo ID, and the account identifier (email address, mobile number, or order number).
-If you have login access, you can also contact customer service on 0800 279 7234.
+If you have login access, you can also call customer service on 0800 279 7234.